Walter Sickert: Jack the Ripper

 Sickert took a keen interest in the crimes of Jack the Ripper and believed he had lodged in a room used by the notorious serial killer.
 He had been told this by his landlady, who suspected a previous lodger who stayed there in 1881.
 Sickert did a painting of the room in 1905–1907 and titled it Jack the Ripper's Bedroom (Manchester Art Gallery).
 It shows a dark, melancholy room with most details obscured.
-It suggests his morbid interest in the subject.
-There is good evidence he spent most of 1888, the time of the murders, outside the UK.

-Although for over 80 years there was no mention of Sickert being a suspect in the Ripper crimes, in the 1970s authors began to explore the idea that Sickert was Jack the Ripper or his accomplice.
+Although for over 80 years there was no mention of Sickert's being a suspect in the Ripper crimes, some authors have explored the idea that Sickert was Jack the Ripper or his accomplice.
+Sickert is not considered a serious suspect by most who study the case, and strong evidence shows he spent most of 1888 outside the UK and was in France at the time of most of the Ripper murders.